roberddd/PF2B/docs/support/faq.md

      or similar error in the console when installing the addon:

     This issue occurs due to conflicts between multiple addons that use the [PILLOW](https://pypi.org/project/pillow/) Python library.
 Some addon combinations seem to cause import issues or circular dependencies with PIL.
 From my testing, this issue often disappears when you **disable and then re-enable** the affected addons.
 For example, in the above case where the "PidgeonToolBag" addon is clashing, try disabling and re-enabling **both PF2B and PidgeonToolBag**, which should hopefully resolve the issue. <br>I am looking into a permanent solution for this problem.
 If you encounter this error, please [get in touch](../support.md) and let me know!

+---

+### There are missing plants / empty thumbnails shown when browsing plants

+:   Please run both the `Re-Index Plants` and `Reload Thumbnails` tools found in [Preferences > Misc](../preferences/misc.md#plants-thumbnails).

+---

+### Why does my my plants show 'No Presets'?

+:   This issue is likely caused by a missing or incomplete Preset cache.

+    - If this occurs with plants from the PlantCatalog & PlantFactory libraries, you can download and install the cache as described [here](../getting_started.md#first-time-use--importing-cache).
+    - If this affects other plants, you can regenerate the cache using the tools available in [Preferences > Plant Library](../preferences/plant_library.md#library-cache).

+    **Note:** Not all plants in the *'PlantFactory library'* have presets available.

 </div>